 A basic radial gauge is displayed which includes a pointer (of type needle), a scale with labels, and major tick marks.

 Right click on the radial gauge, click Re-visualize, and then select Linear Gauge.

-The control turns into a linear gauge.
-Depending on the dimensions of the control, the scale of the linear gauge will be oriented horizontally or vertically.
+This turns it into a linear gauge.
+Depending on its dimensions, the scale of the linear gauge will be oriented horizontally or vertically.
 This is because the gauge scale's Orientation property is set to Auto by default.

 You can access the properties of a gauge scale from the Main \ COMMON section of the Properties window.